mkofdwu/ctf-writeups/src/assets/writeups/tisc24/baby-flagchecker.md

     }
 }
 ```

+So it checks for the `0x410eee02` function selector (this is probably checkPasssword) and gets the first argument (the password) by calling `func_0115`.
+I added some comments

 I also went down a mini rabbit hole looking at the suspicious instructions near the end of the contract: